flomadner/CCL1/diary.md

 15.1: restarted the coding, did the player object and used the skeleton spritesheet, coded randomized items

-16.1: Made items spawn consecutively,
+16.1: Made items spawn consecutively, added values for score and lives in main,